Peter Gummer, Baron Chadlington: Charitable work

 From 1999 until 2007, Gummer was a Director of the original Action on Addiction in London, a charity and addiction research centre investigating drug and alcohol dependence.
 He also served on their board of trustees.
 In 2007, the original Action on Addiction (established in 1989) merged with The Chemical Dependency Centre (established in 1985) and Clouds (established in 1987).
 The single charity, dedicated to the research and treatment of drug and alcohol dependence, took on the name Action on Addiction.
 He also founded the charity Action Against Gambling Harms, and lobbied the UK government to tighten gambling laws.

 Personal life

 He married Lucy Dudley-Hill on 23 October 1982.
 They met after she came to his PR firm Shandwick for a job interview, and after five days they were engaged.
 They have four children: Naomi, Chloe, Eleanor and James.

 On 16 October 1996, Gummer was created a Conservative working peer, with the title of Baron Chadlington, of Dean in the County of Oxfordshire.

-Gummer is an adviser, neighbour, longstanding friend of politician David Cameron.
+Gummer is an adviser, neighbour, and longstanding friend of politician David Cameron.
 While prime minister, Cameron attended the 2012 wedding of Gummer's daughter Naomi to Henry Allsop, son of Charles Allsopp, 6th Baron Hindlip.
-Allsop's godmother, then Duchess of Cornwall Camilla Parker Bowles, and Jeremy Hunt, then Culture Secretary and Naomi's former boss, also attended.
+Allsop's godmother, the then Duchess of Cornwall, and Jeremy Hunt, then Culture Secretary and Naomi's former boss, also attended.